hyy8/League-Of-Legends-Researc-Project/README.md

 <iframe src="assets/barons.html" width=800 height=600 frameBorder=0></iframe>

 <p>
-  “Here we want to check whether the Missingness of the 'firstdragon' column depends on the 'dragons' column.
+  Here we want to check whether the Missingness of the 'firstdragon' column depends on the 'dragons' column.
-  We first obtain the distribution observed when "firstdragon" is not lost and the distribution observed when "firstdragon" is lost, and then do the permutation test."
+  We first obtain the distribution observed when "firstdragon" is not lost and the distribution observed when "firstdragon" is lost, and then do the permutation test.
 </p>

 <p> Below is the observed distribution when "firstdragon" was not missing:</p>